tfabris/BC-250/Steam Puck Controller Wake/README.md

     wifi_pass = "YourWiFiNetworkPassword"
     ota_pass = "SomePasswordYouInvent"

 Obviously, replace the names and passwords with something of your own.
-This file will allow the ESP32-S2 chip to connect to your WiFi network so that you can view its logs, and later, so that you can upload new source code to it via WiFi.
+This file will allow the ESP32-S2 chip to connect to your WiFi network so that you can view its logs, and later, so that you can upload new firmware to it via WiFi.
+The "ota_pass" variable is what protects the over-the-air (OTA) firmware updates.

 ### Build the source code